1. Basic Ceiling Operations in Python: Using math.ceil()

-When manipulating numbers in Python, especially when you need to round decimals to integers, rounding up is useful.
-Here we introduce the basic rounding-up method using the math.ceil()
+When working with numbers in Python—especially when you need to round decimals up to the nearest integer—ceiling operations are useful.
+Here, we introduce the basic way to perform ceiling rounding using the math.ceil() function.

 result = math.ceil(3.14)